- Visit

 $4 per student

 Young scientists get up close and personal with sensory examinations of tree shape and structure!
 Use pattern recognition, emergent literacy, and listening skills to discover the animals that live in and on trees.
-Practice motor skills while creating leaf shapes crafts and exploring the grounds of the Arboretum.

 Field investigations are more meaningful to students when they are integrated into their curriculum: therefore we recommend several texts and associated activities to enrich your students' experience.